magfest-archive/reports/README.md

-# plugin_template
+# Uber reports
-Template for a new Uber/RAMS plugin
+This is a module which exposes some advanced reporting for ubersytem instances.